gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 If you're following this so far, you can see that we _really_ are building worlds from scratch.
 Even the usual stuff like getting and dropping objects is user defined.
 As are all the nouns, verbs and adjectives (adverbs too!).

-In practice, the material here would be constitute a library or core module to include.
+In practice, the material here would constitute a library or "core" module to be included in new games.
 The reusable core would contain `CONCEPT`, `THING`, `GETTABLE`, `PLAYER` and a bunch of other useful stuff.

 We'll finish by defining the inventory and the main loop, then show the complete example.